- NMNH Home ›

 The Smithsonian Institution offers a competitive salary and a comprehensive package of benefits.
 This is not a Federal Position, but has similar requirements and benefits.
 For a complete description of benefits, please visit http://www.sihr.si.edu.

-Interested candidates should submit their curriculum vitae (CV), educational transcripts, names and contact information for three referees, and a cover letter that includes a research statement and other qualifications relevant to the position by November 11, 2016 to NMNH-Scholars@si.edu.
+Interested candidates should submit their curriculum vitae (CV) (heavily annotated as explained below), names and contact information for three referees, and a cover letter that includes a research statement and other qualifications relevant to the position to email@example.com.
 Please include the position title in the subject line of your e-mail.
-CVs should include a description of your paid and non-paid work experience that is related to this job; starting and ending dates of job (Month and year); and average number of hours worked per week.
+CVs should include a description of your paid and non-paid work experience that is related to this job; starting and ending dates of job (Month and year); and average number of hours worked per week – please note that this information is required to be considered for this position.
+Reference letters will be requested from select candidates at a later date.
+Qualified candidates who are referred to the hiring official will be asked to submit educational transcripts and proof of U.S. accreditation for foreign study.
+This is absolutely required in order to be considered.

 The Smithsonian Institution is an equal opportunity, affirmative action employer.
 Candidates of all backgrounds are encouraged to apply.